 Figure 11.
-Set of sensors and devices equipping the designed mobile robot: multi-directional fire-sensor (a), Winsen ZE-07 CO gas sensor module (b), CCS811 gas sensing board (c), NEO-6M GPS module (d) and MAX6675 module with the K-type thermocouple.
+Set of sensors and devices equipping the designed mobile robot: a) multi-directional fire sensor, b) Winsen ZE07-CO gas sensor module, c) CCS811 gas sensing board, d) NEO-6M GPS module and e) MAX6675 module with K-type thermocouple.

-A Neo-6M GPS receiver (manufactured by Ublox company) has been installed on the mobile robotic vehicle, for retrieving to the user the vehicle’s instantaneous position (Figure 11d); it is very compact (16 mm x 12.2 mm x 2.4 mm), and featured by different power and memory modalities, which makes it ideal for applications power supplied by batteries and with space constraints.
-The module is interfaced with the Arduino Uno board using the UART serial communication, providing the GPS coordinates via NMEA messages.
-Finally, the sensing section includes a K-type thermocouple (temperature detection range 0 ÷ 1024 °C) interfaced with a conditioning and acquisition board based on the MAX6675 IC (manufactured by Maxim Integrated), making the temperature data available to the host MCU by Serial Peripheral Interface (SPI) (Figure 11e).
-The thermo-couple has been placed on the external housing of the robot to detect the environmental temperature [40].
+A Neo-6M GPS receiver (manufactured by u-blox) has been installed on the mobile robotic vehicle to provide the user with information about the vehicle’s position (Figure 11d); it is very compact (16 mm x 12.2 mm x 2.4 mm) and features different power and memory modalities, which makes it ideal for applications in which there are space constraints or the power is supplied by batteries.
+The module interfaces with the Arduino Uno board using UART serial communication and provides GPS coordinates via National Marine Electronics Association messages.
+Finally, the sensing system includes a K-type thermocouple (temperature detection range 0 ÷ 1024 °C) interfaced with a conditioning and acquisition board based on the MAX6675 IC (manufactured by Maxim Integrated), making the temperature data available to the host MCU by SPI (Figure 11e).
+The thermocouple was placed on the external housing of the robot to detect environmental temperature [40].

-In the following Figure 12, a schematic representation of the developed sensing and communication section installed on the mobile sensors-based robot is shown.
+In Figure 12, a schematic representation of the developed sensing and communication section installed on the mobile sensor-based robot is shown.